cyberLaVoy/cyberlavoy.github.io/_posts/2019-11-25-parsing-web-content-with-python.md

         fout.write(divs[0].get_text())
 ```

 Now you can enjoy all the cosmic horror H.P.
-Lovecraft has to offer! :octopus:
+Lovecraft has to offer!

 ### Python Libraries Documentation